alisonsassi/LoginSenior_BotCity/README.md

-# LoginSenior_BotCity
+# Wellcome the project

 Hi, I'm Alison Sassi, automation enthusiast!

-This repository is for the purpose of logging into the senior system.
+This repository is intended for entry into the senior system.
 The solution uses an automation framework.

-Pre-requisites:
+Prerequisites:
-Must have a monitor with higher resolution connected.
+You must have a higher resolution monitor connected.
+If you plan to use with just screen the laptop, you must have removed the comment and comment down code.

+uncomment
-Step by Step:
+Step by step:
 1 - Clone this repository to a folder on your computer of your choice.
 2 - Install Python 3.7+
 3- Run the command: py bot.py in the selected folder.

-Let the robot work for you!
+Let the bot work for you!